hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 ## An Implementation

-Our implementation has roughly two parts: the core of the execution engine, which yields, forks, and schedules, and the channel part, which passes messages around.
+Our implementation can be divided roughly into two parts: the core of the execution engine, which yields, forks, and schedules, and the channel part, which passes messages around.

 ### Forking, scheduling, yielding